frederic-perez/AmE-dictionary/data/dictionary.md

 __black belt__
 __black gold__
 __black lung__ _You can die of black lung._
+__Black Maria__ _n_ Van used by police to transport prisoners. _Frost disappeared from the interior of the Black Maria under conditions which leave the police puzzled._
 __black out__ _v_ :two::hammer: (blacked out)
 __black powder__
 __black smoke__